practical-software/practical-software.github.io/projects/tubereader.md

 <br>
 <br>

+### **Note**: TubeReader's Landing and About page are incomplete and are currently being worked on.

-TubeReader is an AI tool designed to convert YouTube videos into well-structured blog articles.
+#### TubeReader is an AI tool designed to convert YouTube videos into well-structured blog articles.
 It offers a range of customization options to tailor the generated content to specific needs, making it ideal for developers, creators, and everyday users looking to enhance their content strategy.

 ## Key Features